edriveX16/DOTMATRIX/DOCUMENTATION.md

 End: Moves the cursor to the end of the current line.

+TAB: Moves the cursor 4 positions to the right (if possible, otherwise to the end of the line).

 Page up/down: Moves to the next/previous page.

 Ins ("INST", "einfg"): Switches between insert and overwrite mode.

 Del: Deletes the character at the current cursor position.
 (Depending on the insert or overwrite mode, the following text is moved to the left).

+BACKSPACE: Deletes the character to the left of the cursor.
+The text to the right of the cursor is moved to the left if insert mode is selected.

 F1: Opens the 'main/help' menu